stevepetcu/sanity-blog-personal/README.md

+# This project is very much under construction

+The blog is based on a NextJS blog template.
+And today, you get the default README below!
+But damn, the UI is nicer.

+Tomorrow, I'll refactor its components, migrate the project to app-based routes (instead of pages-based) and even fix the preview functionality for the various stuff you can edit from the backend.
+And I'll probably even add a more relevant README.

 # A Next.js Blog with a Native Authoring Experience<!-- omit in toc -->

 This starter is a statically generated blog that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.